jamisonrobey/itch-mold-replay/README.md

 #### Build flags

-You can pass some flags to cmake or g++ which are useful for profiling or debugging internals without having to wait for replay timing or network:
+You can pass some flags to cmake / compiler which are useful for profiling or debugging internals without having to wait for replay timing or network:

-*Listed as how you would pass to cmake*
   - `-DDEBUG_NO_NETORK=On`
     - network send and receive for the server not compiled
   - `-DDEBUG_NO_SLEEP=On`